A place to discover, renew and rejoice

 * * *

 I don’t need things anymore.
 I have so much, given away so much, really, enough is enough.
 Instead, I’ve become a collector of people.
-I’ll never forget their generous smiles and willingness to share a chat with a stranger about the weather, a favorite rose, a football team, high prices at the grocery store, holiday plans, politics, health—pretty much the same stuff we talk about back in The States.
+I’ll never forget their generous smiles and willingness to share a chat with a stranger about the weather, a favorite rose, a football team, the high prices at the grocery store, holiday plans, politics, health—pretty much the same stuff we talk about back in The States.

-Travel light.
-Love big.
 I leave Great Britain a fatter—all the cream deserts, fish and chips and pub-ing—a richer woman.
 Broken bits have been stitched together; I am content, at peace, ready to step on the plane in a few hours and gather those grandchildren, big children, nieces, nephews in my arms and kiss them and hug them like I never have before; for I have cried at the grave of those I have loved and know love never goes away and there can never be too much.

 Goodbye dear Britain.
 Until we meet again.